Get exclusive member benefits & effect social change. Join Today

 Your nutritional deficiency may also be diagnosed during routine blood tests, including a complete blood count (CBC).
 This is often how doctors identify anemia.

 The treatment for a nutritional deficiency depends on the type and the severity of the deficiency.
 Your doctor will find out how severe the deficiency is, as well as the likelihood of long-term problems caused by the lack of nutrients.
 They may order further testing to see if there is any other damage before deciding on a treatment plan.
 Symptoms usually fade when the correct diet is followed or supplemented.

 A doctor may advise you on how to change your eating habits in the case of a minor deficiency.
 For example, anemia sufferers should include more meat, eggs, poultry, vegetables, and cereals.

-Parenteral iron, for example, can cause chills, backache, dizziness, fever, muscle pain, fainting, and even severe allergic reaction.
-Once the treatment has been administered, a repeat blood test will be done to confirm that it was successful.
-It may be necessary to attend the hospital for repeat appointments until the deficiency is resolved.
+In rare cases, it can even cause a severe allergic reaction.
+Once you have been given the treatment, your doctor will have you do a repeat blood test to confirm that it was successful.
+You may need to attend the hospital for repeat appointments until you’re no longer deficient.

-For example, a prolonged vitamin B1 deficiency can be associated with:
+For example, a prolonged vitamin B-1 deficiency can be associated with: